-This document extends the Incident Object Description Exchange Format (IODEF) defined in RFC 5070 [RFC5070] to facilitate enriched cybersecurity information exchange among cybersecurity entities. provides the capability of embedding structured information, such as identifier- and XML-based information.
+This document extends the Incident Object Description Exchange Format (IODEF) defined in RFC 5070 [RFC5070] to exchange enriched cybersecurity information among cybersecurity entities and facilitate their operations.
+It provides the capability of embedding structured information, such as identifier- and XML-based information.